micahima/micahima.github.io/projects/sudokusolver.md

   - Java
   - Recursion
   - GitHub
-summary: Homework assignment for ICS 211.
+summary: Project for ICS 211 Introduction to Computer Science II.
 ---

 This project was a homework assignment for my ICS 211 course.
 The assignment focused on implementing a recusive backtracking algorithm in order to solve 16x16 Hexadecimal Sudoku Puzzles.
 A majority of the set-up for this project was done by the professor for the course.
 The students were tasked with implementing the *solveSudoku* and *legalValues* functions in *HexadecimalSudoku.java*.